techiediaries/techiediaries/_posts/2019/2019-07-25-flutter-rest-api-example-dart-async-await-future-api.md

 ---
 layout: post
-title: "Async Programming in Flutter Using API Calls"
+title: "Flutter REST API Example With Dart's Async/Await and Future API"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, you'll learn how to get started with async programming in Dart and Flutter with an API call example." tags : [ flutter ]
+excerpt: "In this tutorial, you'll learn how to get started with async programming in Dart and Flutter with a REST API call example." tags : [ flutter ]
+categories: flutter
+date: 2020-03-01
 author: apoorvo
 ---

-In this tutorial, you'll learn how to get started with async programming in Dart and Flutter with an API call example.
+In this tutorial, you'll learn how to get started with async programming in Dart and Flutter with a REST API call example.

+We'll learn about asynchronous programming and how Dart deals with async operations either using the `async/await` keywords or the Future API.

+Finally, we implemented a simple example of a REST API call to an Open API with Flutter and `ListView.builder`.

 We'll be using an [Open API](http://api.open-notify.org/) which returns the number of people currently in space, their names and respective craft.

-## What is Async Programming?
+## Async Programming in Flutter Using Aync/Await and Future

 [Asynchronous programming](https://stackify.com/when-to-use-asynchronous-programming/) is a form of parallel programming that allows a unit of work to run on a different thread than the main application.
 The thread runs independently from the main app thread and notifies it when it reaches completion or ends in a failure.

 This approach allows us to do time heavy jobs that if executed on the main thread would bog down the application performance.

+## Flutter REST API Example

-We are using API calls in this tutorial as an example for async programming for two reasons:
+We are using REST API calls in this tutorial as an example for async programming for two reasons:

-- API calls are a very common use case and have a variety of applications.
+- REST API calls are a very common use case and have a variety of applications.
-- API calls can take up time for various reasons like network issues on the client or server ends which makes it ideal to deal with asynchronous programming and highlight its benefits.
+- REST API calls can take up time for various reasons like network issues on the client or server ends which makes it ideal to deal with asynchronous programming and highlight its benefits.

-## Dart’s Support for Async Programming
+## Dart’s Support for Async Programming with Futures

 Dart code runs in a single thread of execution.
 Hence tasks that take time to complete (typically more than 10ms) are generally running on a different thread.